Skip to content

 required

-secondary_queue Queue[Any]
+secondary_queue Queue[V]

 Queue containing secondary events (e.g., progress events)